pitt-cdm/2019spring/schedule.md

 &nbsp;
 <h2 id="unit-4">Unit IV: Webslinging (html+css markup)</h2>
-<em>In this unit, you will modify and publish an html+css template, supplying new content for a collaborative project pitch. </em>
+<em>In this unit, you will create or modify and publish an html+css website, supplying your own content for a collaborative project pitch.</em>

 <h3><a href="lesson-13">Lesson 13, Tuesday, 10/17</a> – Separating Content from Display</h3>
 <!--